daeunnpark/File_Memory_Management/README.md

-It will be great (and useful for you) if you will document your work in this README and write a sort of documentation for your homework.
-We may give few extra credits for good documentation. -->

 ## Introduction
 This file contains guideline and explanations for part2 (including EC2.1 and 2.2) and part3 (including EC4) of HW#4.
 For Function description, following the sample file `"part23_test.c"` can be helpful.